lleviathe/rdbr-assignment/README.md

   Kubernetes
 - [ ] Use Pest - a nice testing framework for PHP

+## Initial configuration:

+You need to configure the environment variables in your project's `.env` file.
+You can find the example in the `.env.example` file.
+There are two `.env` files: one for the application and one for the docker-compose.
+You can configure the DB version, credentials and HTTP port in the `.env` file, which is located in the root of repository.
+For example, the default port for HTTP application is `8008`, you can change it by modifying the `APP_PORT` variable in the `.env` file.

 ## Start the project:

     docker-compose up -d